runtimeverification/iele-semantics/data.md

 Word Map
 --------

-Most of EVM data is held in finite maps.
+Most of IELE data is held in finite maps.
 We are using the polymorphic `Map` sort for these word maps.

 -   `WM [ N := WS ]` assigns a contiguous chunk of $WM$ to $WS$ starting at position $W$.